 A Sprinkle is typically a lower key affair than a shower (hence the name “sprinkle”!) and usually just the mother’s closest friends and family are invited.
 Generally, it is a celebration of the mom and arrival of her newest bundle of joy, and not a “stock the nursery” kind of gathering.
 In other words, registering for sprinkles is a big no-no.

 The biggest question I receive about Sprinkles is : Should guests bring presents?
-This issue is not black and white but, generally, the answer is no.
+Generally, the answer is no.

 Let’s also not forget that your friends in this same stage of life are probably attending multiple wedding and baby showers a month and, frankly, the costs add up.
 (No one would ever say that aloud, but I guarantee most people feel that way!).
 Most people will probably be relieved that this sprinkle is just a fun get together and not something in which they have to bring one more gift.

-- It has been 4-5 years since the birth of her last baby (and her baby stuff is outdates or been given away!)
+- It has been 5+ years since the birth of her last baby (and her baby stuff is outdates or been given away!)

 - She has multiple children of the same sex and now is having the opposite.
 For example, the mom honored in this Sprinkle has three girls and is now pregnant with a boy.